California's Guide to Conditional Use Permit

 CUP fees from the city or county are typically non-refundable, even if the application is denied.
 Budget accordingly and ensure your application is strong before submitting.

-Other Costs associated with CUP
+Other potential costs associated with a CUP

 • Technical Studies (i.e., Noise, Traffic, Air Quality, Biological, etc.)